usnistgov/SpectrumBrowser/unit-tests/README.md

 To stop the database

-   sh scripts/stop-db.sh
+   bash scripts/stop-db.sh

 To stop flask

    bash scripts/stop-msod.sh

-To clean the db (assuming your db is colocated with the flask server).
-WARNING Note that this step will wipe out all data.
+To clean the db (assuming your db is colocated with the flask server). <b>WARNING</b> Note that this step will wipe out all data.
 Stop msod before doing this step.

-   bash scripts/clean-db
+   bash scripts/clean-db.sh

 </h3>Unit Tests</h3>

+Description of unit test scripts goes here.